seanlynch/holodeck/README.md

 ## Commands

+We now use the LLM to recognize commands.
+The different command descriptions given to the LLM are:

+1. Create, remove, or change something in the holodeck
-* `/regen` - regenerate the last response
+2. Retry the last command
+3. Print command history
-* `/undo` - discard the last response
+4. Undo the last command
-* `/history` - print current history

-Anything else will generate a new world description based on your instructions.
+5. Describe the holodeck, look around, print the holodeck description
+6. Quit, exit

+We print the command the LLM thinks you gave for debugging purposes.
+If it always gives 1, something is messed up.
+I haven't yet figured out what causes this, but I suspect the model would otherwise have given a blank response.
+Try a different model, or try playing around with the prompt in `app.py` and let me know if you have any success from changing it.

 ## Example session

-Note that the responses depend a lot on the model and prompt, so you will probably have to play with those to get reasonable results, though the results seem more stable now that I've implemented history and added examples to the beginning of the history.
+Note that the responses depend a lot on the model and prompt, so you will probably have to play with those to get reasonable results.

 ```
-$ venv/bin/python -m holodeck
+$ venv/bin/python -m holodeck --model \
+Doctor-Shotgun/airoboros-2.2.1-limarpv3-y34b --transformers
 >
 World: An empty holodeck.
 > Create a table.